 Sprinting is one of the purest and most powerful physique-shaping exercises.
 Though it may seem a sprinter is propelling just their legs as they surge through the track or down a road, a variety of muscles are at work to help make the body as lean as it can be.
 But sprinting also has many benefits beyond physical ones, such as providing stress relief and building perseverance and discipline.

 Strength Building Sport – Sprints are a type of anaerobic exercise, this means that they will trigger muscle building, increasing the size and strength of the powerful, fast-twitch fibers.
 Sprinting can enhance protein synthesis pathways by as much as 230 percent!
-With the right nutrition and recovery, this will lead to muscle building, allowing the body to become leaner and enabling one to run faster, longer, and more efficiently.
+With the right nutrition and recovery, will lead to muscle building, allowing the body to become leaner and enabling one to run faster, longer, and more efficiently.

 Helps Lose Fat – Sprint training is one of the most efficient conditioning exercises that can create significant and notable fat loss.
-Compared to long and steady aerobic training, like running or jogging, sprinting enables one to lose body whereas in aerobic training, one is more likely to lose body mass – which includes fat, but also water weight.
+Compared to long and steady aerobic training, like running or jogging, sprinting enables one to lose body whereas, in aerobic training, one is more likely to lose body mass – which includes fat, but also water weight.
 When wanting to lose weight and become healthier, the aim should be to lose fat.
 Sprint training will help burn fat faster and preserve or even build muscle.

 Builds Mental Toughness – Sprints are a challenging workout.
-There may be moments of uncertainty in the middle of the workout that challenge one’s ability to finish.
+There may be moments of uncertainty in the middle of the workout that challenges one’s ability to finish.
 It is important, however, to not give in.
-Pushing through the discomfort enables to break past records and builds confidence in emotional and physical abilities.
+Pushing through the discomfort enables one to break past records and builds confidence in emotional and physical abilities.

-Helps Combat Stress – Sprinting, like other forms of exercise, produces endorphins which are chemicals in the brain that act as natural painkillers and provides with a “feel good” sensation.
+Helps Combat Stress – Sprinting, like other forms of exercise, produces endorphins which are chemicals in the brain that act as natural painkillers and provides a “feel good” sensation.
 The release of endorphins stimulates confidence and relief, especially after having successfully completed a workout.

 Less Time Consuming – Sprints are quick bursts of movements, and as such, they are just as and often more time effective than jogging for an hour.
 If one is crunched for time, sprints are a great way to maximize workout with half the time!

 Regulates Glucose-Insulin Levels–Sprints work so well for glucose control because they deplete the body of supply of glycogen, the sugar stored inside muscles.
-The only way the body can get rid of excess sugar in blood is to first make it run down its glycogen inventories in the muscles.
-The only way to squeeze glycogen out of the inventories are exercises that involve intense contractions such as sprints.
+The only way the body can get rid of excess sugar in the blood is to first make it run down its glycogen inventories in the muscles.
+The only way to squeeze glycogen out of the inventories is through exercises that involve intense contractions such as sprints.

 Sprinting can be exercised in a variety of settings depending upon different variabilities.
-Sprinting isn’t restricted to a 100 meter dash.
+Sprinting isn’t restricted to a 100-meter dash.
 They can be performed in a number of different settings and ways.
-From 200 meter dashes with 30 seconds of rest to a full 400 and a minute’s rest, one can sprint and rest to whatever challenges them.
+From 200-meter dashes with 30 seconds of rest to a full 400 and a minute’s rest, one can sprint and rest to whatever challenges them.
 Even if one has bad knees, one can get their sprints in by cycling or swimming because they are easier on the joints.
-One can also run hills, row or even use the elliptical.
+One can also run hills, row, or even use the elliptical.